gh33k/apple-health-chat-mcp/README.md

 ## Support

-- [Issues](https://github.com/gh33k/health-export-mcp/issues) - Report bugs or request features
+- [Issues](https://github.com/gh33k/apple-health-chat-mcp/issues) - Report bugs or request features
-- [Discussions](https://github.com/gh33k/health-export-mcp/discussions) - Ask questions or share ideas

 ---

 **Made with ❤️ for health-conscious people who want to chat with their data**